 Fresh Poultry and Game Meat

 Shops like Superior Poultry and Peking Poultry sell fresh chickens, old chickens, roosters, ducks, and geese.
-I have seen pheasant, guinea hens, rabbits, Silkie chickens (black skin), quails and other rare meats on their menus.
+I have seen pheasant, guinea hens, rabbits, Silkie chickens (black skin), quails, and other meats on their menus.

 Chinatown Los Angeles Events